-Enjoy your virtual travel through #Nepal and remember the fast multiplying House Churches.
+Enjoy your virtual travel through and remember the fast multiplying House Churches.
 (Video from open source).
 Indian extremist groups are interfering with the religious freedom of our beloved Himalayan country Nepal.

 @tanjaostman After studying about Vaccination, spare some time to study about Food fortification as well.
 Another time bomb ticking away!